With a new year upon us, what better time to discuss some of the trends set to shape the retail landscape in 2019 and beyond.

 The tangible experience offered by physical retailers gives them an edge over the online competition.
 However, many still struggle to compete when it comes to convenience and efficiency.

 But in 2019, that’s set to change.
-While cashierless shopping has been around in supermarkets forever, expect to see technology being leveraged more and more across the retail industry to create seamless shopping experiences.
+While cashierless shopping has been around in supermarkets forever, expect to see technology being leveraged more and more across the retail and exhibition design industry to create seamless shopping experiences.
 Apps that help customers navigate larger stores, retail AI, and even POS-less stores will all become increasingly common over the coming months and years, as the barriers to entry for this tech drops, and shoppers continue to demand a seamless experience between their offline and online worlds.

 Personalisation Trends in Retail